splunk/public-o11y-docs/synthetics/browser-test/browser-test-results.rst

 Browser test run results include:

-* :ref:`A waterfall chart that shows all the requests for the run by default<run-results-waterfall-chart>`
+* :ref:`A waterfall chart that shows all the requests for the run by default<waterfall-chart>`
 * :ref:`Metrics related to performance, user experience, resources, and errors<run-results-metrics>`
 * :ref:`Video (only in Enterprise Edition)<video>`
 * :ref:`Filmstrip (only in Enterprise Edition)<filmstrip>`

-.. _run-results-waterfall-chart:
+.. _waterfall-chart:

 Waterfall chart
 ------------------------------------------------------------------